Rabbids: In other media

-The Rabbids have made several appearances in games outside of their own series or the Rayman franchise.
-In Red Steel, the Rabbids appear as enemies in one of the game's later stages.
-The Wii version of Teenage Mutant Ninja Turtles: Smash-Up includes three different types of Rabbids as playable characters, along with a stage based on Rabbids Go Home.
-Toys of the Rabbids appear as hidden easter eggs in Tom Clancy's Splinter Cell: Conviction and Watch Dogs.
-In Assassin's Creed IV: Black Flag, a cheat can be used to turn the game's enemies into Rabbids.
-The song "Here Comes the Hotstepper" in Just Dance 2 and Just Dance: Summer Party includes a Rabbid who attempts to dance with the choreographer.
-Another song, "Make the Party (Don't Stop)" in Just Dance 4, features a Rabbid as the DJ in the background.
-Also, the alternate version of the song "Naughty Girl" in the Nintendo Switch version of Just Dance 2018 via the Just Dance Unlimited subscription service includes Rabbid Peach from Mario + Rabbids Kingdom Battle as the main choreographer.
-Super Smash Bros.
-Ultimate features three Rabbids from Mario + Rabbids Kingdom Battle as unlockable spirits and a Rabbid Mii Fighter hat was available as downloadable content on January 28, 2020.
-On April Fools' Day 2019, For Honor featured a limited time event in which Rabbids replaced all of the game's characters.
-In 2021, they have been featured in The Crew 2 as their own Live Summit Event, as well as introducing two vanity cosmetic items into the game.
-The first is roofrack of a Rabbid hanging on to it and the second being a window tint full of Rabbids which can only be acquired by scoring platinum in the Live Summit.
-They also appeared in a Stumble Guys crossover event, which introduced six unlockable characters and a new “Rabbids Rampage” show.

 TV series

 In October 2010, Ubisoft and Aardman announced a partnership to produce a TV series pilot and several shorts based on the franchise.
 One year later, it was announced that a series of 7-minute computer generated animated episodes called Rabbids Invasion had been commissioned by France Televisions and that it would be produced in-house by Ubisoft Motion Pictures in France.
 In 2013, The series premiered on France 3 in France and Nickelodeon in the United States.
 In early 2012, Ubisoft Motion Pictures called on the French animation studio TeamTO to create most of the CGI parts of the series.
 At E3 2013, it was announced that it would be an interactive show entitled Rabbids Invasion: The Interactive TV Show for the Xbox 360, Xbox One and PlayStation 4 with a require of camera devices (Kinect and PlayStation Camera).
 The show aired for four seasons, with the fourth season premiering on Netflix on July 1, 2019.
+The show got a film/special taking place after season 4 called Rabbids Invasion: Mission To Mars, it was released onto some television channels in France on September 29, 2021, and got a worldwide release on Netflix on February 18, 2022.